mulllhausen/software-notes/debian7os-setup.md

     @reboot sudo -u bob /usr/bin/bitcoind 2>&1 >/tmp/bitcoind.cron-out

 save and exit

-note that bitcoind probably can't run as root without the above setup

 #### install the armory client for bitcoin on debian from source